informatics-isi-edu/synapse-client/README.md

 ## Usage

 Installation can be performed using the `pip` command.
-For systems which may already have Python 2 installed should use `pip3` instead.
+For systems that have both Python2 and Python3 installed, use `pip3` instead.

 ```sh
 pip3 install --user git+https://github.com/informatics-isi-edu/synapse-client.git